ContentSquare/chproxy/config/README.md

 # Expiration time for cached responses.
 expire: <duration>

+# DEPRECATED: default value equal to `max_execution_time` should be used.
+#             New configuration parameter will be provided to disable the protection at will.
 # When multiple requests with identical query simultaneously hit `chproxy`
 # and there is no cached response for the query, then only a single
 # request will be proxied to clickhouse.
 Other requests will wait